 Erie County, Pennsylvania

-A 2-level (86,800 square foot), Cleveland-based Halle Brother's Company (Halle's) was dedicated in January 1975, followed by a 2-level (160,000 square foot), Pittsburgh-based Kaufmann's, which made its debut September 9 of the same year.
-The final operational anchor, a 2-level (148,200 square foot) J.C.
-Penney, held it's grand opening on October 1, 1975.
+The mall's first operational anchor and store, a 2-level (125,000 square foot) Sears, opened its doors on August 19, 1974.
+A 2-level (86,800 square foot), Cleveland-based Halle Brother's Company (Halle's) was dedicated in January 1975, followed by a 2-level (160,000 square foot), Pittsburgh-based Kaufmann's, which made its debut on September 9th.
+A 2-level (148,200 square foot) J.C.
+Penney was inaugurated on October 1, 1975.
+The final operational anchor, a 2-level (137,100 square foot), Erie-based Boston Store, was dedicated on November 10, 1975.
+A mall-wide grand opening was held on that day.

 A dizzying succession of anchor store closings, openings and rebrandings commenced at MILLCREEK MALL in July 1979.
 The Boston Store morphed into a Pittsburgh-based Joseph Horne Company.
 Horne's was rebranded by a Columbus-based Lazarus in May 1994.
-Lazarus closed March 14, 1998 and was replaced by a Dayton-based Elder-Beerman on September 11 of the same year.
+Lazarus closed on March 14, 1998 and was replaced by a Dayton-based Elder-Beerman on September 11 of the same year.
 Elder-Beerman was followed by a York, Pennsylvania-based The Bon Ton in October 2003.

 Meanwhile, Carlisle's space, vacated in 1995, was renovated with a small addition.
 The area was occupied by a Myrtle Beach-based Waccamaw's HomePlace.
 This store was shuttered on April 1, 2001 and divided between AC Moore Arts & Crafts and Steve & Barry's University Sportswear.
 The Steve & Barry's chain was liquidated in early 2009.
 Kaufmann's had been converted into a Macy's on September 8, 2006.